RiNA Projects

 Based on students’ secondary and primary research and their prior education and social negotiations, students can then design what they believe to be appropriate actions to overcome STSE harms of their concern.
 Besides drawing on their research findings, students may choose actions based on their personalities and perceived strengths.
 Introverts may, for example, choose more personal actions – like, as illustrated at right/below, reusing, reducing & recycling materials.
 Some more extroverted students may, alternatively, choose more social actions – such as engaging in protest marches.
 Given that most STSE harms appear largely resistant to change because of dispositifs supporting them (e.g., for GE salmon), the most effective actions to overcome them likely requires work to developing competing dispositifs – such as those involving dust pollution in Québec City.
 Due to students’ different strengths, confidence, etc., developing competing dispositifs likely requires group actions.

-Propositional vs. Practical Actions
+Propositional vs. Actualizing Actions

 RiNA projects can vary in extents to which they actively attempt to bring about changes in phenomena of the World.
 As illustrated at right/below, projects mainly involving translations between the World and Signs tend to only propose changes to the World – while projects, like engineering design projects, attempt to change phenomena of the World.
 Examples of each are given below.